-- Define discipline. - Explain the relationship between the goals of positive discipline and using discipline to protect, nurture, and meet developmental needs. - Know your own strengths and needs related to the personal qualities needed for positive discipline. - Describe how meeting attachment (belonging, recognition, power, and enjoyment) supports the relationship needed for positive discipline. - Describe the range and major categories of techniques that support positive discipline. - Describe techniques used to support the development of relationships that promote positive discipline and behaviour.
+- 1. Define discipline. - 2.
+Explain the relationship between the goals of positive discipline and using discipline to protect, nurture, and meet developmental needs. - 3.
+Know your own strengths and needs related to the personal qualities needed for positive discipline. - 4.
+Describe how meeting attachment (belonging, recognition, power, and enjoyment) supports the relationship needed for positive discipline. - 5.
+Describe the range and major categories of techniques that support positive discipline. - 6.
+Describe techniques used to support the development of relationships that promote positive discipline and behavior.

-Session Two: Building Self-Esteem and Understanding Behaviour
+Session Two: Building Self-Esteem and Understanding Behaviour.

-- Identify the categories of discipline techniques and guidelines for use of discipline techniques. - Explain why planning a discipline approach is important. - Identify ways to ensure your own self-regulation when working to promote positive behaviours. - Identify the components of a healthy environment for discipline. - Identify techniques that can help you to respond to challenging behaviours. - Establish respectful communication with children and youth. - Understand how effective use of positive discipline supports a child or youth's overall social-emotional development.
+- 1. Identify the categories of discipline techniques and guidelines for use of discipline techniques. - 2.
+Explain why planning a discipline approach is important. - 3.
+Identify ways to ensure your own self-regulation when working to promote positive behaviours. - 4.
+Identify the components of a healthy environment for discipline. - 5.
+Identify techniques that can help you to respond to challenging behaviours. - 6.
+Establish respectful communication with children and youth. - 7.
+Understand how effective use of positive discipline supports a child or youth's overall social-emotional development.